certtools/intelmq/docs/architecture-3.0.md

   * standardised alerting mechanism (--> check_mk for nic.at)

-### Self-update
+### Data freshness

-  * check if I am the latest version
   * check if the needed databases (for example maxmind) is the latest version and download it if needed
-  * report self-updates to some syslog/orchestrator
+  * self-updates per se are *not* supported.
+Patching must be done from the outside.

 # IntelMQ 3.0 specifics